 How to get to Heidelberg, Germany?

 You can get the flight to Frankfurt and then take the train to Heidelberg.
-Train takes around 1.30 hours to get there, or drive with your car if you are in the country.
+The train takes around 1.30 hours to get there, or drive with your car if you are in the country.

 Train ticket cost is 20 euro p.p. from Frankfurt Flughafen Regionalbf (airport).
-If you want to definitely have a seat in the train it is better to book a business ticket.
+If you want to have a seat on the train, it is better to book a business ticket.
 More or less, the same concept stands from any other place in Germany towards Heidelberg.

 Where to Eat in Heidelberg?

 We recommend the Palmbrau Gasse (Hauptstr.
 185, 69117 Heidelberg).
-There is also a bar next to it with the same name.
-Very nice one with large wooden tables, lots of people and decent plates.
-Really liked the black beer and the sausages.
-Cabbage was fine but maybe way too much in the plate.
+There is also a bar next to it with the same name — a lovely one with large wooden tables, lots of people and decent plates.
+We liked the black beer and the sausages.
+The cabbage was okay but maybe way too much in the dish.

 Where to stay in Heidelberg Germany

-We stayed in a modern hotel near the main train station.
-The old city was in a 20 minutes walking from there, but you could also take the bus just outside the hotel.
+We stayed in a modern hotel near the central train station.
+The old city was in 20 minutes walking from there, but you could also take the bus just outside the hotel.
 We usually prefer to walk a lot.

-We stayed at: Star Inn Hotel & Suites Premium Heidelberg, by Quality.
-Big clean modern rooms, minimal design everywhere, excellent complimentary coffee.
-Breakfast was really big and good with lots of healthy varieties.
+We stayed at the Star Inn Hotel & Suites Premium Heidelberg by Quality.
+Big clean, modern rooms, minimal design everywhere, excellent complimentary coffee.
+Breakfast was vast and good with lots of tasty varieties.

 Most of the weekend visitors were Germans and Italians!

-Our visit was in late August and it was a bit cold.
+Our visit was in late August, and it was a bit cold.
 We had a light jacket all day long.
-When sun was striking out it was a bit warmer but not really hot, if you know what I mean.
+When the sun was striking out, it was a bit warmer but not hot, if you know what I mean.